starg3n/starg3n.github.io/README.md

 Starg3n is a static gamesite project created and maintained by [appak](https://appak.neocities.org).
 The goal of starg3n is to make good, high quality games (and tools) easy to accesses from any device in any situation, with a [catppuccin](https://catppuccin.com/) theme to boot.
 Starg3n also allows anyone to fork it to make a mirror, a copy, or to contribute by adding or fixing parts of the site.
 Starg3n is being constantly worked on, with new updates adding more and more content, leading to a reason to come back often

 ## Games
+Starg3n has a wide variety of games.
+From ports to rom collections to emulators and more, Starg3n's variety of high-quality content is what makes it stand out from the crowd.
 - Spelunky Classic - a rougelite where you explore a cave
 - Pico-8 Collection - a small collection of pico-8 roms
 - Bitburner - a text based cookie clicker-type game where you automate hacking